<>

 However, the Bulgarians, led by the voivode Ivatz trapped this army somewhere near Vitolia (today's Bitola, formerly Monastirion) and killed them all.

 Emperor Basil, who in the meantime had occupied Ohrid (but not the citadel of the city), when he heard the news, he returned to Pelagonia to pursue Ivatz who avoided getting engaged in battle.
-The emperor returned to Thessaloniki and from there to Mosinoupolis, from where he organized the mission of two other expeditionary corps: one under David Arianitis to Stroumitsa, which this time was captured, and the other led by General Xifias in the area of Triaditsa (Sofia), where he captured the fortress of Boyana.
+The emperor returned to Thessaloniki and from there to Mosynopolis, from where he organized the mission of two other expeditionary corps: one under David Arianitis to Stroumitsa, which this time was captured, and the other led by General Xifias in the area of Triaditsa (Sofia), where he captured the fortress of Boyana.

 In January 1016 the emperor returned to Constantinople.